E. Guigal - Côte-Rôtie La Turque 2020

 Nose

-Powerful, elegant aromatic intensity, aromas of red berries, morello cherry, blackberry.
+Powerful and elegant aromatic intensity, aromas of red berries, morello cherry, blackberry

 Mouth

-Supple attack, beautiful harmony between suppleness, concentration of the wine and finesse of the chosen tannins, assertive expression of the terroir, possesses the virility of the Côte Brune with the subtlety and feminine accents of the Côte Blonde.
+Soft attack, beautiful harmony between suppleness, concentration of the wine, and finesse of the selected tannins, assertive expression of the terroir, possesses the virility of the Côte Brune with the subtlety and feminine accents of the Côte Blonde.

 Serve